nataliecclaire/nataliecclaire/README.md

 🌱 I’ve been building my skills in linear algebra and applied machine learning in and out of the classroom.
 I’m currently working on a project under a professor at my school, Dr. Laine, to develop a convolutional neural network that conducts brain segmentation of 3D CTI images.
 The work and presentation for that is to be added soon!

+Currently, I'm reading up for my upcoming work at the AlQuraishi Lab at Columbia University!
+As a machine learning researcher at the lab, I'll be investigating how cross-attention, masked language modeling, and distributed training can open doors for effectively predicting protein-protein interactions and binding affinity!

 🤔 Feel free to take a look at some of my other projects I've conducted through the years:

 -Fall AI Studio Project - Reddit Bias Detector: https://github.com/nataliecclaire/reddit_bias_sentiment_detector